Design Invitations

 Another way to design invitations is to create only the text in Powerpoint and then print them on purchased stationery that already has the design.
 To create your free Powerpoint invitations using this method follow these steps:

-• The process is basically the same as above except that you are not going to create a border.
+• To design invitations using this technique, the process is basically the same as above except that you are not going to create a border.
 First, open Powerpoint and create a new, blank document (File-New).
 Then select the orientation of your invitations (File-Page Setup-then pick either Landscape or Portrait; I picked Portrait.

 • Free Powerpoint Invitation